-If you own a car, having the best automotive test lights available is a must have.
-It will easily help you do troubleshooting to evaluate the fuse’s condition, check the brake light, find grounds, check the condition of the alternator, among many other things.
+If you own a car, having the best automotive test lights available is a must-have.
+It will easily help you do troubleshooting to evaluate the fuse’s condition, check the brake light, find grounds, and check the condition of the alternator, among many other things.

 Though the same job can be done by a voltmeter or multimeter, using a test light is more convenient as it has a long, sharp piercing probe that can easily touch the testing surface.
 A voltmeter or multimeter is best used when you need deep troubleshooting.